 To make matters worse, most of these types of loan have daily withdrawals as part of the contracted payback (some are weekly).
 This means that each and every day the small business owner’s bank account is being drafted by the lender, regardless of business volume, extreme weather, off season etc.

 As described before, there is very little margin for error with these types of loans because a bad week or two can put a business owner into a tough position.
 In order to keep the business running and meet payroll, let’s say they dip into personal funds or take out another Merchant Cash Advance Loan.
 This can start a vicious cycle that puts small business owners in an unsustainable position.

-The finance “experts” and “gurus” will give business owners pie in the sky strategies to reduce their business debt.
-For example.
+The finance experts and gurus will give business owners pie-in-the-sky strategies to reduce their business debt.

 Obviously, this is always a goal for all business owners, but often easier said than done, especially if every dollar that is going in is going out.